 Here are some of the differences they may detect on their own or with your assistance.

 - The plant cell has green grapes and the animal cell does not.
-This is because plant cells have chloroplasts, organelles which contain chlorophyll and convert sunlight into energy in a process known as photosynthesis.
+This is because plant cells have chloroplasts, organelles that contain chlorophyll and convert sunlight into energy in a process known as photosynthesis.

 - The animal cell has 2 bundles of spaghetti noodles and the plant cell does not.
 This is because animal cells have centrioles, while most plant cells do not.
 Centrioles are used for cell division during an animal cell’s reproduction cycle.
 Plant cells are able to reproduce without centrioles.